bsless/clj-fast/doc/results.md

 ##### Fast Map merge

-Distinctly faster than regular merge, by about 30%, but differences might depend on map sizes, so more benchmarks are required.
+fast-map-merge is faster than regular merge, especially for smaller maps, with diminishing returns as maps get bigger.

 ##### Inline merge & fast merge

-Sees diminishing returns on the benefit of merging more maps, but the speedup is measurable.
+Sees diminishing returns on the benefit of merging more maps, but some speedup is measurable. tmerge is slower for small maps but for larger maps is faster than regular merge.
+The speedup by fast-map-merge is about 15-25%, width diminishing returns the bigger maps get.

 Execution time is presented in logarithmic scale due to the huge differences for different map sizes.